great-expectations/great_expectations/docs/reference/expectations/result_format.md

 configuration be used for exploratory analysis, with the final configuration added at the Checkpoint-level.

 ### Expectation Level Config
 To apply `result_format` to an Expectation, pass it into the Expectation.
-We will first need to obtain a (Validator)[] object instance by running the `$ great_expectations suite new` command.
+We will first need to obtain a [Validator]() object instance by running the `$ great_expectations suite new` command.

 ```python name="result_format_complete_example_set"
 ```
-In order to see those values at the Suite level, configure `result_format` in your Checkpoint configuration.

 ### Checkpoint Level Config
 To apply `result_format` to every Expectation in a Suite, define it in your Checkpoint configuration under the `runtime_configuration` key.